freezer333/ramapo/source/courses/cmps342/index.md

 All assignments will be turned in electronically.
 A late penalty of 5 points per day will be applied to all late assignments.
 The required format/method of your electronic submissions will be outlined for each assignment.
 Deviation from these requirements may result in a 5-point penalty.

 ## Attendance Policy
-Attendance will be recorded by the instructor and, along with class participation, will be a determining factor in making border-line final grade decisions
+Attendance will be recorded by the instructor and, along with class participation, will be a determining factor in making border-line final grade decisions.  **More than 5 documented absences (more than 5 minutes late) will result in a deduction of 1 full letter grade.
+I will being this policy starting Monday, 1/25**.

 ## Grading